travisjwiltshire/SEAMLess/README.md

 ### For local use:

-To run a template intended for local testing (https://github.com/travisjwiltshire/SEAMLess/tree/main/Templates/Quizzes%20without%20plots for example), download the folder and open the .Rmd file in RStudio.
+To run a template intended for local testing ([Templates/Quizzes without plots]https://github.com/travisjwiltshire/SEAMLess/tree/main/Templates/Quizzes%20without%20plots for example), download the folder and open the .Rmd file in RStudio.
 Ensure you have installed the required packages (rmarkdown, shiny, learnr), you can do this with install.packages("package_name") if needed.

 You should see a green arrow with the text "Run Document" above the code window.
 A local version of the file will be compiled and it will open in a new window.
 This may take a few minutes.
 What you will see is an accurate and interactive representation of what would be deployed online.
 You will also have the option to open it in a browser to see what it would look like to students interacting with it on the web.
 Alternatively, you can provide the students with the .rmd files to run locally.